alekth85/hqPaymentApp/README.md

 This is a test application that utilizes BrainTreePayments and Paypal payment SDKs.

 There is no installation, no sql schema files (due to the fact it's using sqllite3 as database backend), no anything.
+The reason sqllite is used is because I wanted to make it easier for you to set this up.
+So no database db/user creation, import of initial schema etc.
+Schema is programmatically set from class.Database.php file.
+For your convenience.

+I normally use MySQL or PostgreSQL myself, and sqllite for really small projects that don't require large RDBMS, such as this.

 Setup instructions: